hikogui/hikogui/docs/skeleton.md

 ### Assignment

-An assignment operator is different from inplace-operations.
+An assignment operator is different from an inplace-operation.
 An inplace-operation will modify a value of an existing variable.
 An assignment operator will create or replace a variable at the current scope.

 The current scope is either the local scope of the function where the expression is located.
-Or in the global scope if the expression is located at the top level (outside of a function) of a template. control flow will not intruduce new scopes.
+Or in the global scope, if the expression is located at the top level (outside a function) of a template.
+Control flow will not introduce new scopes.

-An assignment done in the local-scope will hide variables in global scope with the same name.
+An assignment done in the local-scope will hide variables in the global scope with the same name.

 Assignment can be done on multiple variables at the same time, by unpacking into a vector literal.